reset4ll/LSPconfig-cloneovim/UI-customization.md

 })
 ```

+Note: **With the default settings, you will not see updated diagnostics until you leave insert mode**.

 ### Change diagnostic symbols in the sign column (gutter)
 ```lua
 local signs = { Error = " ", Warning = " ", Hint = " ", Information = " " }